-Whilst most of us recognise that mastering and mixing are two different things, it’s often a blurred line that separates them.
-Although distinctly different, both are equally important and you cannot have one without the other.
-Mixing is the stage where each of the separate instruments and sounds in your song can be treated and processed individually.
-They are then combined together into a singular stereo mix down ready for mastering.
-Mastering is where the stereo mix down is enhanced, balanced and adjusted to ensure continuity across sound systems as well as an industry standard, release ready sound.
+While most of us recognize that mastering and mixing are two different things, it’s often a blurred line that separates them.
+Although distinctly different, both are equally important, and you cannot have one without the other.
+Audio Mixing is the stage where each of your song’s separate instruments and sounds can be treated and processed individually.
+They then combine into a singular stereo mixdown ready for mastering.
+Audio Mastering is where the stereo mixdown is enhanced, balanced, and adjusted to ensure continuity across sound systems as well as an industry-standard, release-ready sound.

-Mixing is the step that occurs once all the writing and tracking has been completed.
-The initial steps of mixing will include labelling and arranging all the audio clips within a session.
-Once the session is prepared, you can set out implementing processes such as equalisation, filtering, compression and panning to begin to bring your track to life.
-Initial equalisation and filtering will aim to reduce frequency masking and tidy up the overall mix between each element.
-Compression can then be included, where necessary, to balance out dynamic content.
+Mixing is a process that takes place after all the writing and monitoring has been done.
+The initial mixing steps would involve marking and grouping all audio clips in a session.
+If a session has been prepared, you should set up the deployment procedures, such as equalization, filtering, compression, and panning, to start bringing the track to life.
+Initial equalization and filtering should reduce frequency masking and change the overall mix between each instrument.
+Compression can then be used, if necessary, to balance dynamic content.

-After this, effects may be added such as reverb, delay, and other modulations.
-These are introduced to give the mix a sense of space as well as creating unique tones.
-Many of these effects will be controlled by automation in order to ensure the correct amount of usage at any given time within the project.
+After this, producers can apply effects such as reverb, delay, and other modulations.
+They are meant to give the mix a sense of space and build unique tones.
+Producers can also automate many of these effects to ensure correct use at any given time within the project.

-Mixing should be done on appropriate studio monitors in order to get a flat, uncoloured representation of the changes you are applying to a sound.
-The main aim of mixing is to get the project sounding as good as you possibly can.
-Finally, once everything sounds like perfection, you should mix down your project.
-If you are unsure, check out how to prepare your track for mastering.
+Mixing should be performed on suitable studio monitors to achieve a smooth, colorless representation of your changes to the recording.
+The main goal of mixing is to make the project sound as good as you can.
+Finally, once something sounds perfect, you need to render your project.
+If you’re not sure how to, you can use how to prepare your track for mastering.

-Now your mix is completed, it’s time to send the project off for mastering.
-A mastering service will expect to receive a mixed down stereo WAV file.
-During the process, subtle adjustments will be applied using equalisation, compression, stereo enhancement and limiting in order to create your final master.
-These minute adjustments are added to ensure continuity when your song is played back on different sound systems.
-This makes sure that it will sound good on your home speakers or out in a big nightclub.
-Not only this, your music will be adjusted to an acceptable level of commercial loudness so that you are able to compete with the rest of the market.
-Upon receiving the master back, you should notice the added clarity and punch to your project as well as an increase in loudness.
+Now that your mix is done, it’s time to send the project off for mastering.
+A mastering service is required to obtain a mixed-down stereo WAV format ready for publishing.
+Slight changes will be made during the process using equalization, compression, stereo enhancement, and limiting to create your final master.
+These minute changes are added to ensure consistency when the music is played back on various sound systems.
+This consistency check ensures it’s going to sound great on your home speakers or in a major nightclub.
+Not only this, the music will be tailored to an appropriate standard of commercial loudness so that you can compete with the rest of the industry.
+But bear in mind that different mastering styles will result in different outcomes.
+Upon receiving the master back, you can appreciate the added clarity and punch to your track as well as an increase in loudness.

-DON’T try to master your own music.
-This isn’t a sales pitch, it’s genuinely never a good idea to attempt to master anything that you have mixed.
+DON’T try to master your music.
+This isn’t a sales pitch as It’s genuinely never a good idea to attempt to master anything that you have mixed.
 The analogy I always like to use is:

 If you cook a meal using the perfect amount of every ingredient, it will be perfection.
 If you then throw in extra spices because you feel you should be, you could end up ruining it.